DjangoForAll/Django-Course/Level_8/3_Advanced_Databases/Content/Readme.md

 [This Django doc](https://docs.djangoproject.com/en/4.0/topics/db/models/#relationships) explains each of the relationships in detail

-For examples on each relationship type, visit this [url](https://docs.djangoproject.com/en/4.0/topics/db/examples/)
+For examples on each relationship type, read this [article](https://docs.djangoproject.com/en/4.0/topics/db/examples/)